kodecocodes/swift-algorithm-club/Bit Set/README.markdown

 1) `diff` is the number of "leftover" bits.
 In the above example that is 52 because `3*64 - 140 = 52`.

-2) Create a mask that is all 0's.
-Except the highest bit that's still valid is a 1.
+2) Create a mask that is all 0's, except the highest bit that's still valid is a 1.
 In our example, that would be:

 	0000000000010000000000000000000000000000000000000000000000000000